WLi0777/Hearing-aids-research-under-Raspberry-Pi/README.md

 3. Start ODAS studio

-    In addition to the sound source, the detector can also observe the Raspberry Pi's real- time performance (CPU usage, CPU temperature, memory usage, etc.).
-Filter function can be set to control the accuracy of source location and tracking.
-Source Elevation refers to the elevation of the sound source, and Source Azimut refers to the position of the source around the Z axis relative to the X axis.
-Active Sources Locations allows direct observation of sphere and sound card in real time.
+    :keyboard: Tap in terminal
 &nbsp;
-&nbsp;

     ```
     npm start
     ```

+    > In addition to the sound source, the detector can also observe the Raspberry Pi's real- time performance (CPU usage, CPU temperature, memory usage, etc.).
+Filter function can be set to control the accuracy of source location and tracking.
+Source Elevation refers to the elevation of the sound source, and Source Azimut refers to the position of the source around the Z axis relative to the X axis.
+Active Sources Locations allows direct observation of sphere and sound card in real time.

 <p align="center">
 <img alt="ODAS" src=https://github.com/WLi0777/Hearing-aids-research-under-Raspberry-Pi/blob/main/img/ODAS.PNG width=606 hight=404>